eroc123/notes/Center of mass.md

-When finding the resultant vector,
+When finding the resultant vector, the final force acts through its center of mass